Xakarii/boko/README.md

 As of Sprint 2:
 The second game, Simplified Craps is functioning and basic betting feature has been implemented.
 Site design has been improved and features new graphics, navigation links a custom logo.

+As of Sprint 3:
+BlackJack has been reworked using react with updated graphics and mechanics.
+A new game "BombFleecer" a minesweeper-esque game of chance has been implemented, along with navigation and user interface changes.

 Next steps:
 Alex - Integrating animations with existing code.
 Josh - UI improvement, adding to or changing front end display